Lxj321/MulticonfigRadiomapDataset/README.md

 Use the training scripts together with the documented benchmark task settings.

 ### Option D: Reproduce data generation
-Use the dataset-generation scripts to inspect or reproduce the pipeline for scene processing, radiomap generation, validation, and beam map construction.
+Use the dataset-generation scripts to inspect or reproduce the pipeline for scene processing, radiomap generation, validation, and beam-map construction.

-For detailed usage instructions, benchmark definitions, and documentation, please refer to:
+For detailed usage instructions and benchmark documentation, please refer to the project website:
 - **Project Website:** https://lxj321.github.io/MulticonfigRadiomapDataset/

 ---